 To request meeting handouts and materials, please contact Patti Marques by sending an email to email@example.com or calling 617-629-5211.

 School Committee Members

-ADAM SWEETING, Ward 3: CHAIR; School Committee for Long-Range Planning (Chairperson)
+CARRIE NORMAND, Ward 7: SCHOOL COMMITTEE CHAIR; Committee for Long-Range Planning (Chair)

 (617) 623-0321; 25 Kingston Street, Somerville MA 02144; firstname.lastname@example.org

 Carrie Normand has represented Ward 7 on the School Committee since 2014.
-She currently chairs the Finance & Facilities subcommittee.
+She is currently Chair of the School Committee and also chairs the Committee of the Whole for Long-Range Planning.
 Carrie's experience as an active Somerville community member and youth advocate include serving as the Healey School Improvement Council co-Chair, and active membership in the PTA and the Somerville Special Education Parent Advisory Council.
 She has worked with Somerville Public Schools students as a literacy and math tutor.
 Carrie's local community work also included being a Somerville Youth Hockey parent representative and a writing instructor for the Somerville Council on Aging.
 As a Somerville Special Education Advocacy Project Fellow for Massachusetts Advocates for Children, she extended her advocacy work to the state level.
 Carrie has lived in Somerville for more than 20 years with her husband, David Zraket.
 They have two boys attending the Somerville Public Schools.

 (617) 863-7649; 21 Pinkney Street, Somerville MA 02145; firstname.lastname@example.org